MELBOURNEVK3RTV

 The VK3RTV reporting system

-Sound / Audio is measured in a similar way to the picture.
-The audio is either there or its not and if the signal is on the threshold as described above you may hear popping and cracking noises when the picture breaks up.
-If there are strange background noises like buzzing etc when you have a P5 picture then that is more than likely coming from the original (transmitted) source signal or you have a problem like a ground loop at the receive end.
-Like the picture measurement above in reality you either have a perfect audio signal (Q5) or no audio (Q0).
-"Q" is used here to identify the "quietness" of the audio signal.
+Audio is either there or not.
+If the signal is on the threshold you may hear popping and cracking when the picture breaks up.
+Strange background noises (buzzing etc.) with a P5 picture are more likely coming from the original source or a ground loop at the receive end.
+In practice you either have perfect audio (Q5) or none (Q0).
+"Q" identifies the "quietness" of the audio signal.

 Pictures courtesy VK3KHB

-Sound / Audio is measured in a similar way to picture except the "snow" is heard as "shussss" or "hisssss".
+Sound / audio is measured similarly to picture, except "snow" is heard as "shussss" or "hisssss".
+Lots of noise = Q0, no noise = Q5.
+"Q" identifies the "quietness" of the signal.

 Q0 wave